EDGDrummond/EF-grant/groth16/circuits/readme.md

 NOTE: if you wish to learn the size of any of the circuits, simply run (inserting the desired path) `time circom ../4/iszero4.circom --r1cs`

+NOTE: Due to the large file sizes of the powers of tau, these had to be saved via git Large File Storage (LFS)